jw-lin/cbeam/docs_source/fib.rst

     Nmax = 10 # solve for 10 modes
     prop = Propagator(wavelength,fiber,Nmax)
     effective_indices, modes = prop.solve_at(0) # could solve at any z value too
-    prop.plot_cfield(modes[1]) # look at LP_11
+    prop.plot_cfield(modes[1],res=0.5) # look at LP_11

 tapered square fiber
 --------------------

-For a slightly more involved example, we'll make a rectangular fiber which tapers in one axis with :math:`z`.
-Such a structure is sometimes seen in the design of edge couplers for photonic chips; in any case it is instructive on the capabilities and limitations of ``cbeam``.
+For a slightly more involved example, we'll make a rectangular fiber which tapers in one axis with :math:`z`, loosely inspired by edge couplers and tapers for multimode interferometers.
 We'll use the ``BoxPipe`` class to construct this tapered fiber.

 .. plot::
     :context: close-figs